byjackpierce/Comprehensible-Input-AI-Demo/docs/demo-scenarios.md

 Their boots were caked in mud from trudging through the pantano just before sunset.

-User guess: “mud path”
+User guess: "mud path"
-🧠 LLM score: 5.5/10
-🧠 LLM feedback: “Closer — you’re in the right physical environment, but think of a specific type of terrain.”
+🧠 AI feedback: "Incorrect.
+Try again with the next sentence."

 ⸻